SAP/openui5-docs/docs/Events_Fired_on_the_Pages_b6ab31c.md

 Events fired on the pages allow a decentral reaction to navigation.

-The `NavContainer` fires events to its child controls when they are displayed or when they are hidden.
+The `NavContainer` fires events to its child controls when they’re displayed or when they’re hidden.

 > Note:
-> Although this documentation calls them "pages" and a `sap.m.Page` control may be the typical child of a `NavContainer`, any full screen control can be used, for example, a `sap.m.Carousel` control or a custom control.
-The direct child controls often may be views.
-In this case, the events will be fired on the views, and not on a page control that may be contained in the view.
+> Although this documentation calls them "pages" and an `sap.m.Page` control is the typical child of a `NavContainer`, any full screen control can be used, for example, an `sap.m.Carousel` control or a custom control.
+The direct child controls often are views.
+In this case, the events are fired on the views, and not on a page control that is contained in the view.
 Thus, the event is not fired **by** the child control, but by the `NavContainer` **on** the child control \(whatever type it is\).
 This causes the different registration compared to normal control events.
 >
 >